What are dental pulp stem cells?

 When is the best time to save stem cells?

-Deciduous (kids) Teeth
+Deciduous (baby) Teeth

 The ideal opportunity to harvest dental stem cells occurs when children and young adults are losing their deciduous (baby) teeth either thorough natural exfoliation or extraction for orthodontia.
 The teeth that contain the highest quantity and quality of stems will be those that maintain a blood supply until they are harvested.